MP for Surrey Heath

 Liberal Democrat Spokesperson (Europe)

-Dr Al Pinkerton is the Liberal Democrat MP for Surrey Heath, elected in July 2024.
-He currently serves as the Liberal Democrat Spokesperson for Europe and sits on the Ecclesiastical Committee, having previously been the Liberal Democrat Spokesperson for Northern Ireland and a member of the Northern Ireland Affairs Committee.
+Dr Al Pinkerton is the Liberal Democrat MP for Surrey Heath, first elected in 2024.
+He serves as the Liberal Democrat Spokesperson on Europe and sits on the Ecclesiastical Committee.
+He has previously served on the Northern Ireland Affairs Committee and as Lib Dem Spokesperson for Northern Ireland.

-Has declared four financial interests: two entries for visits outside the UK, and two entries related to employment and earnings (including ad hoc payments).
+Five declared financial interests: three entries for visits outside the UK, one entry for employment and earnings, and one entry for ad hoc payments.

 Generated 21 February 2026